GPTutor/SuiGPT/longer_intro.md

 ### 3. Create Prompt
 By the users' input about what kinds of Move contracts they want to write, SuiGPT prompt creation backend will query similar Move codes by [ElasticSearch's "more like this"](https://www.google.com/search?q=ElasticSearch+more+like+this+query&oq=ElasticSearch+more+like+this+query&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIGCAEQLhhA0gEIMjI1MmowajGoAgCwAgA&sourceid=chrome&ie=UTF-8) query.
 Then, pick the top 3 matched codes and assemble them in a prompt for LLMs to reference.

-For example, if a user says they want to create a fungible coin with airdrop feature, the backend will query Elasticsearch and find the following Move smart contract with top similarity scores: `Managed Fungible Tokens`, `Cross-Chain Airdrops of NFTs`.
+For example, if a user says they want to create a fungible coin with an airdrop feature, the backend will query Elasticsearch and find the following Move smart contract with top similarity scores: `Managed Fungible Tokens`, `Cross-Chain Airdrops of NFTs`.
 Then, SuiGPT API will create a prompt including these codes so LLMs can synthesize them to create a fusion of new Move contracts to fit the user's needs.

-The prompt creation API is available at [https://backend.suigpt.gptutor.tools/api/docs](https://backend.suigpt.gptutor.tools/api/docs), and it's source code is at [GPTutor/SuiGPT-backend](https://github.com/GPTutor/SuiGPT-backend).
+The prompt creation API is available at [https://backend.suigpt.gptutor.tools/api/docs](https://backend.suigpt.gptutor.tools/api/docs), and its source code is at [GPTutor/SuiGPT-backend](https://github.com/GPTutor/SuiGPT-backend).

 <img width="1455" alt="image" src="https://github.com/GPTutor/SuiGPT/assets/43432631/789a85ed-d333-4b95-a12c-dcbacf614537">